zhj-buffer/ros2_razor_imu/README.md

 Install Arduino firmware
 -------------------------
-1) Open src/Razor_AHRS/Razor_AHRS.ino in Arduino IDE.
-Note: this is a modified version of Peter Bartz' original Arduino code.
-Use this version - it emits linear acceleration and angular velocity data required by the Imu message
+1) Open ``src/Razor_AHRS/Razor_AHRS.ino`` in Arduino IDE.
+Note: this is a modified version of Peter Bartz' original Arduino code (see https://github.com/ptrbrtz/razor-9dof-ahrs).
+Use this version - it emits linear acceleration and angular velocity data required by the ROS Imu message

-2) Select your hardware here by uncommenting the right line in src/Razor_AHRS/Razor_AHRS.ino, e.g.
+2) Select your hardware here by uncommenting the right line in ``src/Razor_AHRS/Razor_AHRS.ino``, e.g.

 <pre>
 // HARDWARE OPTIONS